Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Mark V. Anquillare - Verisk Analytics, Inc.

 Only thing I was going to highlight, too, is I think we have a preference.
 I'd assume our colleague from the phone do that.
 We would prefer a subscription-type model.
-So as opposed to kind of going at it from a transactional perspective, we'd like to create longer-term contracts with customers and the revenue account that flow (47:57).
-So that is a way we feel that they'll use us for all of their transactions as opposed to selected ones, if you're going to try to price it on a transaction.
+So as opposed to kind of going at it from a transactional perspective, we'd like to create longer-term contracts with customers and the revenue rec on that flow (47:57).
+So that is a way we feel that they'll use us for all of their transactions as opposed to selected ones, if you were to try to price it on a transaction.
 So maybe a little bit of a patient philosophy, but that's the way we typically worked up the side of the (48:14) solutions into our revenue mix.

 Patrick T. Halfmann - Morgan Stanley & Co.
 LLC

 Thanks.
 And in the Investor Day in December, you talked about a $2 billion TAM for Argus.
-I'm wondering if there are opportunities for you to go after that market in a bigger way with incremental investments in sales and new product development or perhaps more transformative M&A?
+I'm wondering if there are opportunities for you to go after that market in a bigger way with incremental investments in sales and new product development or perhaps more transformative M&A.

 Scott G. Stephenson - Verisk Analytics, Inc.